UncommonPleb/tldr/pages/common/Timeout.md

 # timeout

-> You can use the timeout command from GNU coreutils (you may need to install it first, but it comes in most, if not all, Linux distributions):
+> You can use the timeout command from GNU coreutils (you may need to install it first, but it comes in most, if not all, Linux distributions)

 `timeout [OPTION] DURATION COMMAND [ARG]...`

 - For instance: